 Prior to joining Ark, Jacqueline held a number of Finance Director roles in the private sector.
 She qualified at Price Waterhouse and is a Fellow of the Institute of Chartered Accountants.

-Ken Batty (Ark Nominated Governor)
+Ken Batty (Ark Nominated Governor and SEND Link)

 Ken has been involved in school governing for more than 25 years.
 He has chaired governing bodies in two secondary schools.
 He is passionate about school improvement.
 He is a Non Executive Director at the East London NHS Foundation Trust and a lay member on the Speaker's Committee for the Independent Parliamentary Standards Authority.
 Prior to stepping out of full time employment he was Executive Director for HR at Lenovo - the large IT and phone company.
 He led the HR function in Europe and also, based out of Hong Kong, for Asia.

-Milena Bazelkova (Local Authority Rep)
+Milena Bazelkova (Local Authority Rep and Parent)